richiq/umongo-async-mongomock/docs/userguide.rst

     >>> odwin.to_mongo()
     {'birthday': datetime.datetime(2001, 9, 22, 0, 0), 'name': 'Odwin'}

-Well it our case the data haven't change much (if any !).
+In this case, the data is unchanged.
 Let's consider something more complex:

 .. code-block:: python